Tindouf Province: Economy

 The Tindouf region is largely arid and with a desert climate and few oases which have developed into small towns and seasonal camel stations of the Trans Saharan Trade Route.
 Yet in these forbidding conditions the Sahara desert the province of Tindouf is experiencing large scale development in the mining and minerals processing.
 Prospecting for large natural gas reserves, rare earths and renewable energy which till date had not been commercially viable are also under process in line with the Algerian authorities vision to diversify their economic reliance for beyond crude oil.
 The region sits at an important cross road connecting central and coastal Algeria to Morocco, Mauritania and Western Sahara hence facilitating a revival of these ancient trade routes would be very beneficial for this region.
 Due to its massive mineral wealth Tindouf was also part of short lived French-Moroccan border demarcation dispute back in the late 50's.

-The Algerian government over the years has managed to evince interest and secure private and public investment apart from Government announced infrastructure projects such as road and railway lines into the one of the most inhospitable places in the Sahara desert in the Algerian deep south.
+The Algerian government over the years has managed to evince interest and secure private and public investment apart from Government announced infrastructure projects such as road and railway lines into one of the most inhospitable places in the Sahara desert in the Algerian deep south.
 There is also an ongoing railway development project linking Tindouf city to Bechar.
 The Gara Djeibilet region south of Tindouf city hosts around 3.5 billion tons of proven minor minerals reserves claimed to be largest reserve of iron ore on the planet yet.

 There is also some phosphate and natron salts mining along with traditional pastoralism, agriculture and fishing being practiced in the area by the large number of displaced Saharawi Repulic refugees who are spread around across numerous camp sites south of Tindouf city and near the Mauritanian border and Gara Djeibilet.
-These are largely aided and funded by international agencies and the Algerian government with focus on improving the Human Developement Index of the region as a whole as the region hosts a large refugee population which is one of the most food and health insecure populations of the world.
+These are largely aided and funded by international agencies and the Algerian government with focus on improving the Human Development Index of the region as a whole as the region hosts a large refugee population which is one of the most food and health insecure populations of the world.

 The region also boasts of a major potential in wind energy as per studies conducted Algeria's electricity demand is growing at a rapid, 5–7% annual rate and will, require significant addition in capacity possibly 8000 MW by 2010.
-For example in 2007, Algeria's natural gas was the largest source of electricity production as it accounts for almost 98% of total electricity with remaining 1% came from small hydroelectric plants.
+For example, in 2007, Algeria's natural gas was the largest source of electricity production as it accounts for almost 98% of total electricity with remaining 1% came from small hydroelectric plants.
 With this growth in electric demand the Algerian government has realized the importance of renewable energy.
 It has been realized that the renewable energy projects such as solar, biomass, photovoltaic, geothermal and wind, could be used as tools for the management of reserves and sustainable development of desert communities.